Weakly modular graphs and nonpositive curvature: A lattice-theoretical characterization of swm-graphs

 Suppose now that there exist $x,y \in I(p,q)$ such that the triplet $x,y,q$ has two medians $m,m'$.
 Among such pairs, take $x,y$ with $d(x,y)$ as small as possible.
 Then it is impossible that $d(x,y) = 1$.
 Suppose that $d(x,y) = 2$; necessarily $d_x = d_y$.
 Then $m,m'$ are two distinct common neighbors of $x,y$ such that $d_m = d_{m'} = d_x +1$ and $d(m,m') = 2$.
 Take a median $u$ of $x,y,p$, which is also a common neighbor of $x,y$ with $d_u = d_x - 1$.
 So there is no edge from $u$ to $m$ or $m'$.
 Take a median $u'$ of $m,m',q$, which is a common neighbor of $m,m'$ with $d_{u'} = d_x + 2$.
 Then $d(u,u')=3$ and we conclude that the subgraph induced by $x,y,m,m',u,u'$ is an isometric $K_{3,3}^-$, a contradiction.

 Therefore we can suppose that $d(x,y) > 2$.
 Take a median $l$ of $x,y,p$ and take a neighbor $l'$ of $l$ in $I(l,y)$.
 Then $d(x,l')=d(x,l) + 1$.
 By the first part of the proof, we can take a median $z$ of $m,x,l'$ in $I(m,l')$ and a median $z'$ of $m',x,l'$ in $I(m',l')$.
 Note that $x \sim z, z'$.
 If $z=z'$, then the triplet $z,y,q$ has two medians $m,m'$ and $d(z,y)<d(x,y),$ contrary to the minimality assumption.
 Thus $z$ and $z'$ are distinct with $d(z,z') = 2$.
 By (QC) for $x, z,z',l'$, we can find a median $w$ of $z,z',l'$.
 Then $w$ and $x$ are distinct common neighbors of $z$ and $z'$.
 Hence $z$ and $z'$ are distinct medians of $x,w,q$ with $d(x,w)\le 2$, which was proved before to be impossible.
-This completes the proof of Claim 2. \end{proof}
+This completes the proof of Claim~\ref{claim-swm-2}. \end{proof}

-By Claim 2, $x \wedge y$ and $x \vee y$ exist and are equal to the uniquely determined medians of the triplets $x,y,p$ and $x,y,q$, respectively.
+By Claim~\ref{claim-swm-2}, $x \wedge y$ and $x \vee y$ exist and are equal to the uniquely determined medians of the triplets $x,y,p$ and $x,y,q$, respectively.
 The rank of $x$ is equal to $d_x$.
 By the definition of a median, we have

 Hence the rank function satisfies the modular equality.
 This means that $I(p,q)$ is a modular lattice.
-Also $I(p,q)$ induces an isometric subgraph: for $x,y \in I(p,q)$, a path passing through $x$, $x \wedge y$, and $y$ is a shortest path of $G$ belonging to $I(p,q)$. \end{proof}
+Also $I(p,q)$ induces an isometric subgraph: for $x,y \in I(p,q)$, a path passing through $x$, $x \wedge y$, and $y$ is a shortest path of $G$ and belongs to $I(p,q)$. \end{proof}

 We continue with a poset characterization of orientable modular graphs.
 Let $G=(V,E)$ be an orientable modular graph with an admissible orientation $o$.
 It is not difficult to see that $o$ is acyclic (see \cite{HH12}), and thus $o$ induces a partial order on $V$, where we interpret $x \rightarrow y$ as $x \succ y$.
 The resulting poset is denoted by $\mathcal{P}(G,o)$.
 Then we can retrieve $G$ as the covering graph of $\mathcal{P}(G,o)$ and $o$ as the Hasse orientation.
 We present a characterization of the posets obtained in this way.
 A {\em crown} in a poset is a 6-tuple $(x_1,x_2,\ldots,x_6)$ such that for $i=2,4,6$, the elements $x_{i-1}$ and $x_{i+1}$ cover $x_i$, and $x_i$ and $x_{i+3}$ are non comparable, where the indices are taken modulo 6.